Officers of the Faculty

 Academic Rules and Regulations

 University Academic Rules and Regulations on courses, grades, probation and dismissal apply.
-The minimum passing grade in a course is 70 (C+).
-Students in the MFIN program are required to maintain a cumulative GPA of at least 3.2 in all courses for graduate credit.
+The minimum passing grade in a course is (C+).
+Students in the MFIN program are required to maintain a cumulative GPA of at least 3.3 in all courses to meet graduation requirements.

 Academic Advisors

-Student should consult with the director of the MFIN program for academic advise and approval of the students’ schedule.
+Students should consult with the director of the MFIN program for academic advice.

 MFIN Courses and Course Descriptions